AboutOverviewPress

 You can try to predict the future based on current trends.
 Or you can try to alter the trends yourself.
 This conceit is the ambition of focused research organizations.

-Parallel Squared Technology Institute (PTI) was founded as a focused research organization to buck trends and improve the speed and cost of protein technology 100-1000x.
+Parallel Squared Technology Institute (PTI) was founded as a focused research organization to buck trends by increasing the speed and decreasing the cost of protein technology 100-1000x in just five years.

 How feasible is this ambition?
-A partial answer to that question lies in our ability to create 100s to 1000s of barcodes.
+A partial answer to that question lies in our ability to create 100s of barcodes.

 These are not grocery-store barcodes, though they serve the same purpose: to uniquely identify.
-Instead of uniquely identifying types of produce, our barcodes uniquely identify collections of proteins.
-A collection could be from a huge range of biological sources: from a blood draw of an athlete to a single neuron from an Alzheimer's disease patient.
+Instead of marking collections of produce, our barcodes uniquely identify collections of proteins (often called 'proteomes').
+Proteomes can come from a huge range of biological sources: from a blood draw of an athlete to a single neuron from an Alzheimer's disease patient.

 The cost per sample (USD) being driven down by using barcodes.
 Time per sample is similarly decreased.
 Figure and analysis adapted by Jason Derks from his first description in Derks et al. (2022).